shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/GIT_WORKFLOW.md

 > **Tip:** The curly braces below should not be typed by you.
 They indicate where to place your own value.

-Everyone will create a fish for the aquarium website.
+Everyone will create a component for a web page (fish, dessert, etc).
 1. Everyone clone the same repository
 1. Each person create a branch
     ```sh
     git checkout -b {your initials}-fish
     ```
-1. Add your fish component to the HTML
+1. Add a fish component to the HTML
 1. Check status of your branch
 ```sh
     git status